 Current available evidence regarding the optimal surgical approach for the treatment of resectable colorectal liver metastases (CRLM) favors minimally invasive surgery (MIS) over an open technique, for both staged and simultaneous approaches.
 This review demonstrated that MIS has equivalent oncological outcomes and improved safety profile, compared to an open approach.
 Given the significant imprecision in pooled outcomes and the learning curve associated with MIS, high-quality randomized controlled trials and multicentric observational studies are needed to further delineate the oncological efficacy and the wider applicability of this intervention.
 These findings will inform the SAGES/AHPBA Guidelines on the utility of MIS hepatectomy for CRLM.

-Acknowledgements: We would like to thank Sarah Colon, the SAGES senior program coordinator, Holly Burt, MLIS, the SAGES librarian, and the SAGES guideline committee members for their help with the creation of this guideline
+Acknowledgements: We would like to thank Sarah Colon, the SAGES senior program coordinator, Holly Burt, MLIS, the SAGES librarian, and the SAGES guideline committee members for their help with the creation of this guideline.
+This systematic review was created and approved by both SAGES and the AHPBA.

 - Sung H, Ferlay J, Siegel RL, et al. Global Cancer Statistics 2020: GLOBOCAN Estimates of Incidence and Mortality Worldwide for 36 Cancers in 185 Countries.
 CA Cancer J Clin.
 2021;71(3):209-249. doi:10.3322/caac.21660